The Woman on the Beach: Plot

 Scott, a mounted Coast Guard officer, has recurring nightmares involving a maritime tragedy.
 He sees himself immersed in an eerie landscape surrounded by a shipwreck and walking over skeletons at the bottom of the sea, while a ghostly blonde woman beckons him from afar.
 He thinks he is going mad.
 He proposes to Eve Geddes, a young woman working at a local shipyard catering to the Coast Guard.
 She accepts.
 Eve has a strong resemblance to the ghostly blonde of his nightmares.

 While riding by the seaside on his horse Scott meets Peggy, the mysterious wife of Tod, who was a painter before going blind.
 He rides by her as she stands near a shipwreck protruding from the sand, like an eerie echo from his nightmares.
 After a conversation, they discover that they share similar metaphysical anxieties.
 A bond develops between the two, but the situation becomes tangled when Tod tries to befriend Scott.
 Tod's attitude toward Scott is ambivalent.
 The retired artist tests Peggy and Scott to gauge how far they could go in their relationship.
 Tod tells Peggy that he knows she could never leave him and that he finds Scott, a much younger man, virile but banal.

-Tod cannot come to terms with the fact that, because of his blindness, he can not paint any more.
+Tod cannot come to terms with the fact that, because of his blindness, he can not paint anymore.
 He tells Scott that dead painters' works always appreciate in value.
-He expects the value of own his paintings to increase, considering he is now 'dead' as a painter.
+He expects the value of his own paintings to increase, considering he is now 'dead' as a painter.

-Scott is suspicious of Tod's motives, and also suspects that Tod is not actually blind.
+Scott is suspicious of Tod's motives and also suspects that Tod is not actually blind.
 Scott is increasingly interested in Peggy, and she returns his attentions.
-Scott sets up and outing to test Tod.
-He him near the edge of a cliff, thinking that he will be forced to see and therefore avoid falling.
+Scott sets up an outing to test Tod; he lures him near the edge of a cliff, thinking that he will be forced to see and therefore avoid falling.
 However, Tod falls.
 After this mishap, he eventually recovers.
 Soon after the mishap, Tod is abusive toward Peggy when he realizes that she has hidden his masterpiece, his nude portrait of her.
 Seeing this, Scott tries to protect Peggy.

 Eve, because of Scott's infatuation with Peggy, becomes distant and asks Scott to delay their marriage plans.
 Scott attempts to drown both Tod and himself during a fishing trip.
 Peggy alerts the authorities, and Tod and Scott are rescued by the Coast Guard.

 Tod burns all his paintings along with the house he and Peggy live in.
 Peggy frantically tries to stop Tod and save the paintings.
 She fails, and Scott forces her out of the collapsing house.
 After they have moved safely away, Scott asks Tod why he did it.
 Tod says the paintings were a symbol of the obsession he had with his previous, sighted life.
 He asks Peggy to take him to New York City, where they have happy memories of their earlier life together.
 He tells her that afterwards, she may "do as she pleases".
 Peggy embraces Tod, and Scott leaves them.